James-Hendershott/wheresMyApp/ROADMAP.md

 This document outlines planned features, improvements, and future development directions for Where's My...?

-> **Last Updated**: November 5, 2025
+> **Last Updated**: November 6, 2025
 > **For detailed development plan**: See `Obsidian_Notes/04-Planning/01-Roadmap.md`

 ---

 ## 🎯 Vision

 Build a comprehensive, user-friendly inventory tracking system that makes it easy to find anything, anywhere, anytime - whether stored at home, in a storage unit, or across multiple locations.
+Accessible as a Progressive Web App on any device with full offline support.

 ---